joseph-flinn/site/data/posts/0006-scalable-dev-edd.md

 The answer is Evolutionary Database Design (EDD).
 I highly recommend reading through the deep examination of the topic by Martin Fowler et al. [[1](https://martinfowler.com/articles/evodb.html)].
-There are quite a few summaries written, but the original has a lot more intrecacies and nuance required in the implemention.
-The big idea is to use mulitple phases of change to make destructive changes in a database schema which allows backwards compatibility between application code and database schema changes.
+There are quite a few summaries written, but the original has a lot more intricacies and nuance required in the implementation.
+The big idea is to use multiple phases of change to make destructive changes in a database schema which allows backwards compatibility between application code and database schema changes.

 ## EDD Automation

-As a team grows, tooling is required to fascilitate EDD; especially if there is more than a single environment.
+As a team grows, tooling is required to facilitate EDD; especially if there is more than a single environment.
 Tracking the state of a database with migrations with different timing requirements is tricky.
 The core problem that EDD Automation needs to solve is orchestrating the timing of when migrations should be run.